fufu70/spanish_english_json/README.md

 # Spanish to English JSON

-Built to provide personal repo's with a list of spanish to english words that can be used to generate questions to learn either english or spanish.
+Built to provide personal repo's with a list of spanish to english words and phrases that can be used to generate questions to learn either english or spanish.

 ## Creditors